danonuniko/Microsoft-Certifications/AZ-900 - Fundamentals/preguntas.md

    Administrative units are used to delegate the administration of Azure AD resources, such as users and groups.
    Accounts are used to provide access to resources."

+<b>23.
+You need to review the root cause analysis (RCA) report for a service outage that occurred last week.
+Where should you look for the report?</b>
+   - Azure Service Health.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Azure Advisor.
+   - Azure Monitor.
+   - Log Analytics.

+   "After an outage, Service Health provides official incident reports called root cause analysis (RCA), which you can share with stakeholders."

+<b>24.
+Select the answer that correctly completes the senctence:

+_______ is the deployment and management service for Azure.</b>
+   - Azure AD.
+   - Azure API management.
+   - Azure Monitor.
+   - Azure Resource Manager (ARM).  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "ARM is the deployment and management service for Azure.
+It provides a management layer that enables you to create, update, and delete resources in an Azure subscription.
+You use management features, such as access control, resource locks, and resource tags to secure and organize resources after deployment."

+<b>25.
+What can you use to execute code in a serverless environment?</b>
+   - Azure Logic Apps.
+   - Azure Functions.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Azure Virtual Desktop.
+   - Azure Container Instances.

+   "Azure Functions allows you to run code as a service without having to manage the underlying platform or infrastructure.
+Azure Logic Apps is similar to Azure Functions, but uses predefined workflows instead of developing your own code."

+<b>26.
+What can you use to find information about planned maintenance for Azure services that are critical to your organization?</b>
+   - Azure Service Health.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Azure Advisor.
+   - Azure Monitor.
+   - Log Analytics.

+   "You can drill down to the affected services, regions and details to show how an event will affect you and what you must do.
+Most of these events occur without any impact to you and will not be shown.
+In a rare case that a reboot is required, Service Health allows you to choose when to perform the maintenance to minimize the downtime."

+<b>27.
+Which scenario is a use case for a VPN gateway?</b>
+   - Connecting an on-premises datacenter to an Azure virtual network.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Partitioning a virtual network's address space.
+   - Communicating between Azure resources.
+   - Filtering outbound network traffic.

+   "A VPN gateway is a type of virtual network gateway.
+Azure VPN Gateway instances are deployed to a dedicated subnet of a virtual network.
+You can use them to connect on-premises datacenters to virtual networks through a Site-to-Site (S2S) VPN connection."

+<b>28.
+Which two attributes are characteristics of the private cloud deployment model?</b>
+   - Hardware must be purchased.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - The company has complete control over physical resources and security.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Applications can be provisioned and deprovisioned quickly.
+   - Organizations only pay for what they use.

+   "In a private cloud, hardware must be purchased for start up and maintenance.
+In a private cloud, organizations control resources and security.
+Quick provisioning is a characteristic of the public cloud deployment model.
+Paying only for what is used is a characteristic of the public cloud deployment model."

+<b>29.
+What can you use to provide Mac and Android users with access to a Windows-based applications?</b>
+   - Azure Logic Apps.
+   - Azure Functions.
+   - Azure Virtual Desktop.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Azure Container Instances.

+   "Azure Virtual Desktop is a desktop and application virtualization service that runs in the cloud.
+It enables your users to use a cloud-hosted version of Windows from any location.
+Azure Virtual Desktop works across devices such as Windows, Mac, iOS, Android and Linux.
+It works with apps that you can use to access Remote Desktops and apps.
+You can also use most modern browsers to access Azure Virtual Desktop-hosted experiences."

+<b>30.
+What are two characteristics of a consumption-based model?</b>
+   - No upfront costs.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Requires the purchase and management of the physical infrastructure.
+   - The ability to stop paying for resources that are no longer needed.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - High capital expenditures.

+   "In a consumption-based model, you do not pay for anything until you start using resources, and you only pay for what you use.
+If you stop using a resource, you stop paying for it.
+High expenditures are usually associated with the purchase of the physical infrastructure, which is not needed in a consumption-based model."

+<b>31.
+What are two services that allow you to run applications in containers?</b>
+   - Azure Container Instances.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Azure Kubernetes Service (AKS).  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Azure Logic Apps.
+   - Azure Functions.

+   "Containers are a virtualization environment.
+Much like running multiple virtual machines on a single physical host, you can run multiple containers on a single physical or virtual host.
+Unlike virtual machines, you do not manage the operating system for a container."

+<b>32.
+Which two characteristics are common advantages of cloud computing?</b>
+   - High availability.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Geo-distribution.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Elimination of horizontal scaling.
+   - Physical access to servers.

+   "Cloud-based apps can provide a continuous user experience with no apparent downtime, even when things go wrong.
+You can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customers always have the best performance in their region.
+Apps in cloud computing can scale vertically and horizontally.
+In a public model, you do not get physical access to servers, as they are managed by the cloud provider."

+<b>33.
+Which Azure Blobs storage tier stores data offline and offers the lowest costs and the highest costs to access data?</b>
+   - Archive.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Hot.
+   - Cool.

+   "The Archive storage tier stores data offline and offers the lowest storage costs, but also the highest costs to rehydrate and access data.
+The Hot storage tier is optimized for storing data that is accessed frequently.
+Data in the Cool access tier can tolerate slightly lower availability, but still requires high durability, retrieval latency, and throughput characteristics similar to hot data."

+<b>34.
+Which storage service offers fully managed file shares in the cloud that are accesible by using Server Message Block (SMB) protocol?</b>
+   - Azure Disk Storage.
+   - Azure Table Storage.
+   - Azure Queue Storage.
+   - Azure Files.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "Azure Files offers fully managed file shares in the cloud with shares that are accessible by using Server Message Block (SMB) protocol.
+Mounting Azure file shares is just like connecting to shares on a local network."

+<b>35.
+Which two scenarios are common use cases for Azure Blob storage?</b>
+   - Storing data for backup and restore.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Hosting ASPX files for a website.
+   - Mounting a file storage share to be accessed as a virtual drive on multiple virtual machines.
+   - Serving images or documents directly to a browser.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>

+   "Low storage cost and unlimited file formats make blob storage a good location to store backups and archives.
+Blob storage can be reached from anywhere by using an internet connection.
+Azure Disk Storage provides disks for Azure virtual machines.
+Azure Files supports mounting file storage shares."

+<b>36.
+Which Azure Blob storage service tier has the highest storage costs and the fastest access times for reading and writing data?</b>
+   - Hot.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Cool.
+   - Archive.

+   "The Hot tier is optimized for storing data that is accessed frequently.
+The Cool access tier has a slightly lower availability SLA and higher access costs compared to hot data, which are acceptable trade-offs for lower storage costs.
+Archive storage stores data offline and offers the lowest storage costs, but also the highest costs to rehydrate and access data."